Blue Peacock

 Blue Peacock, renamed from Blue Bunny and originally Brown Bunny, was a British tactical nuclear weapon project in the 1950s.

 The project's goal was to store a number of ten-kiloton nuclear land mines in Germany.
-These mines which were intended to be placed on the North German Plain and detonated by wire or an eight-day timer in the event of Soviet invasion from the east, in order to "...not only destroy facilities and installations over a large area, but to deny occupation of the area to an enemy for an appreciable time due to contamination..."
+These mines were intended to be placed on the North German Plain and detonated by wire or an eight-day timer in the event of Soviet invasion from the east.

 Design

 Blue Peacock was designed after the free-falling Blue Danube and weighed 7.2 long tons (7,300 kg).
 A total of two firing units were built: the casing and the warhead.
 Due to its large steel casing, it had to be tested outdoors in a flooded gravel pit near Sevenoaks in Kent.

 Since the bomb would be unattended, anti-tampering devices were also used.
 The casing was pressurized, and pressure and tilt switches were added.
 The warhead could be detonated via three methods: a wire located 3 mile away, an eight-day timer, or anti-tampering devices.
 Once armed, Blue Peacock would detonate ten seconds after being moved, if the casing lost pressure, or if it was filled with water.